RicardoFW16/Proyects/README.md

 # Data Science Projects Repository

 Hello there!
 Welcome to my repository where I've housed various projects.
-The repository serves as a portfolio, demonstrating my capabilities and experiences in different domains of Data Science, and is intended to be shared with recruiters alongside my CV.
+The repository serves as a portfolio, demonstrating my capabilities and experiences in different domains of Data Science.

 ## Table of Contents